Neural Video Fields Editing: Abstract

 \section{Abstract}

 Diffusion models have revolutionized text-driven video editing.
-However, applying these methods to real-world editing encounters two significant challenges: (1) the rapid increase in graphics memory demand as the number of frames grows, and (2) the inter-frame inconsistency in edited videos.
+However, applying these methods to real-world editing encounters two significant challenges: (1) the rapid increase in GPU memory demand as the number of frames grows, and (2) the inter-frame inconsistency in edited videos.
 To this end, we propose \textbf{NVEdit}, a novel text-driven video editing framework designed to mitigate memory overhead and improve consistent editing for real-world long videos.
 Specifically, we construct a neural video field, powered by tri-plane and sparse grid, to enable encoding long videos with hundreds of frames in a memory-efficient manner.
 Next, we update the video field through off-the-shelf Text-to-Image (T2I) models to impart text-driven editing effects.
 A progressive optimization strategy is developed to preserve original temporal priors.
 Importantly, both the neural video field and T2I model are adaptable and replaceable, thus inspiring future research.
-Experiments demonstrate that our approach successfully edits hundreds of frames with impressive inter-frame consistency.
+Experiments demonstrate the ability of our approach to edit hundreds of frames with impressive inter-frame consistency.
+Our project is available at: \url{https://nvedit.github.io/}. \keywords{Video Editing \and Neural Video Field \and T2I Model}